The Credit Card Float

 - Your Credit Card Payment category Payment amount will match the debt in the left sidebar exactly:

 - over-assigning (red in Ready To Assign in the current or a future month)

 - cash overspending (red categories)

 - or credit overspending (negative, yellow categories with a credit card symbol).

 - Note that you don't need to have the entire month budgeted to be off the float!
 You can budget only for expenses that will come up before your next paycheck, then budget again when that paycheck comes in.

 Recognize that you have debt and may not be able to pay the card off in full.
 Commit to using the Credit Card Payment category to help you pay it off.

-Budget for your upcoming expenses, and budget some money to the Credit Card Payment category.
+Assign money for your upcoming expenses, and assign some money to the Credit Card Payment category.
 Always check the Credit Card Payment category before you make a payment—this may mean that you need to turn off automatic payments to the card.